modernweb-dev/rocket/docs/docs/tools/plugins-manager.md

 **Examples**

-Rollup has a more specific helper
+Rollup has a more specific helper that handles

+- `config.setupPlugins`

+Note: if you provide `config.plugins` then it will return that directly ignoring `setupPlugins`

 ```js
 import { metaConfigToRollupConfig } from 'plugins-manager';